 When you see a beautiful local butternut squash, buy it!
-They aren’t too complicated to deal with if you have a good peeler and peel the skin off before even cutting into it.
+A good peeler allows you to easily peel the skin off before cutting into it.
 Leave the seeds and the core in.
 They roast in the oven with the squash and add a delicious texture and flavor.

 makes ~3 cups